“He comes across as a very calm, unflappable and charming advocate who tribunals have a lot of respect for”

 - Chambers & Partners 2015

 Michael Bools's practice covers all areas of commercial law and advocacy.
 He is recommended by the legal directories in the fields of commercial dispute resolution, and energy and natural resources.
-Chambers & Partners 2015 describes Michael as “meticulous in his attention to detail, and is incredibly bright, fantastically user-friendly and highly accessible."
+Chambers & Partners 2017 describes Michael as "An intellectual heavyweight who is always thorough and detailed in his preparation."
+"He's got exactly the right touch for the big cases" and is "excellent on his feet."
 He appears at all levels of the court system and in arbitrations and mediations.

 Michael has a broad based commercial practice which involves litigation and arbitration both at first instance and at appellate level.
 He is also called to the Bar of the British Virgin Islands.